 Our PPO payment policy is shown in the chart below.

 PPO In- In-network PPO providers have an agreement with BCBSM to provide services Network through the BCBSM PPO program.
 They have agreed to accept BCBSM's Providers approved amount as payment in full for the covered services they provide.
 BCBSM sends payment directly to in-network providers.
-Out-of-Network Providers services through the BCBSM PPO program.
+Out-of-Network Out-of-network providers do not have an agreement with BCBSM to provide Providers services through the BCBSM PPO program.
 If you get services from an out-of-network provider, BCBSM will deem those services as out-of-network.
 Not all services are covered out-of-network.
 Before you make an appointment with an out-of-network provider, you will need to find out if they are a participating or a nonparticipating provider with BCBSM.
-Here's why: Participating providers - BCBSM sends payment of its approved amount directly to participating providers.
-They accept this payment amount as payment in full.
-Nonparticipating physicians and other health care professionals - BCBSM may send payment directly to you, and you may need to pay the provider.
+Here's why : Participating providers - BCBSM sends payment of its approved amount directly to participating providers.
+They accept this payment amount as payment in full. • Nonparticipating physicians and other health care professionals - BCBSM may send payment directly to you, and you may need to pay the provider.
 (See Surprise Billing in the General Conditions of Your Contract section for more information).
 Nonparticipating hospitals - BCBSM does not pay for services from nonparticipating hospitals unless it's to treat accidental injuries or medical emergencies.
 Otherwise, you will need to pay most of the hospital's charges yourself.
 Nonparticipating facilities - BCBSM does not pay for services from nonparticipating facilities